chrooke/autobandsite/README.md

 Warnings:

 - All mp3 files must have an album name and a track number defined.
 - Generated site files will not work properly by browsing the files.
 A web server is required for the site to function properly.
+- Logic Pro X fills in an entire date/time string when it populates year in the song's metadata, which breaks program.
+Use something else for populating the year field of the metadata.